torch2424/wasmboy/README.md

 * Emulates the Gameboy / Gameboy Color 🎮👾🕹️
 * Outputs graphics to a scalable / responsive HTML5 canvas 🖼️, and audio through the Web Audio API 🔊
 * Support for In-game saves, and save states 💾
+* Configurable options to increase performance for low end devices 🔥
 * Importable into other projects as a dependency ♻️
 * Built with Web Assembly 🕸️
 * Keyboard and gamepad input support using [responsive gamepad](https://www.npmjs.com/package/responsive-gamepad) ⌨️ 🎮